jheimbach/csvtomt940/README.md

 # CSV to MT940
-Converter for CSV to MT940
+Convert CSV Bank Statement exports from ing (ing.de) or n26 to mt940 format.

-I needed a converter for my banking statements from an ing account. ing does not offer a mt940 download so i wrote my own converter.
+I needed a converter for my banking statements from an ing account. ing does not offer a mt940 download, so I wrote my own converter.
 I do not guarantee it will work with your statements!

 If you have any problems please create an issue or a pull request